peterkappus/hugo-pk/content/blog/okrs-in-research-qa-operations-support-teams/index.md

 ---
 >
-'Tain't what you do, it's the way that you do it."  &mdash; Ella Fitzgerald</span>
+"'Tain't what you do, it's the way that you do it." &ndash; Ella Fitzgerald</span>

 Teams involved in scientific research, operations, QA, and customer support often struggle to adopt OKRs.
 I recently had the privilege of training a group of physicists, mathematicians, and computer scientists in Oxford about OKRs.
 These teams were performing complex quantitative modelling and scientific research activities as well as providing operational & production support for those research activities.